fastmachinelearning/models/README.md

 - [ONNX](./onnx)
 - [Pytorch](./pytorch)

 The models are intended to be well-maintained, tested, and kept up to date with with the lastest stable `hls4ml` version.
+Additionally, we also provide example HLS projects that have been converted using `hls4ml` in [HLS_projects](./HLS_projects) directory.